- faster and simpler process for taking buses back into public control

 Engagement and consultation

-Over the course of the process the 3 councils have engaged with key stakeholders, including MPs and the leaders of districts and borough councils.
+Over the course of the process, the 3 councils have engaged with key stakeholders, including MPs and the leaders of districts and borough councils.
 We’ve ensured that all stakeholders have been briefed on the proposals and the rationale which underpins them.

 Brighton & Hove is committed to listening and working in partnership in the best interests of residents, businesses and communities.

-We will be involving residents, businesses, partners, local organisations and elected representatives to help shape the future of our places and services.
+We'll be involving residents, businesses, partners, local organisations and elected representatives to help shape the future of our places and services.

 Timescales for devolution in Sussex